nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 }
 ```

-This example outputs the following:
+No iterator is specified, so the default iterator functions will be used.
+The default iterators for arrays, sets, and maps are designed to reflect how these objects are initialized, so this code outputs the following:

 ```
 "red"